praneethnamburi/blender-ScriptViz/README.md

    - cd blender-ScriptViz
 8. Create an anaconda environment using the _requirements.yml file
    - conda env update -f requirements.yml
    - Make sure to wait until it finishes running.
 It might appear stuck when installing pip packages.
 You might see a temporary text file created by conda in your current directory, for example "condaenv.p5qt3m3s.requirements.txt".
 Conda has finished doing its job when this file is deleted.
    - conda activate blender2830
 9. Install VSCode and activate the environment from within VSCode's command line
 10. Call blender from the command line.
 The idea is to pass an extra argument while launching blender to set the path the python we want to use.
     - blender.exe --env-system-python "C:\\Users\\Praneeth\\.conda\\envs\\blender2830"
+    - blender.exe --env-system-python "C:\\Users\\Praneeth\\anaconda3\\envs\\blender2830"
     - Remember to use double quotes if there is a space in the path!
     - If this works, you're good to go!
 Rest of the steps make are meant to make your life easier in the long run.
     - You should be able to install additional packages using conda and import them in the blender console.